-Until just a couple years ago, I was an insurance professional from Cleveland.
+Until 2014, I was an insurance professional from Cleveland.
 It had always been my dream to go on a safari.
 So, one year I took the leap and went on one.
 And, almost in an instant, it changed my life.

 My passion for these animals just took over.
 I loved watching them in the wild.
 Going into the experience, I was most excited about seeing the lions, but what surprised me was how much I enjoyed the elephants.
 They’re highly intelligent, even emotional creatures, and I came back from that experience transformed.